Amazon A Plus Content, also known as Enhanced Brand Content (EBC), helps boost sales by up to 10% when optimized.

 What to Include in A+ Content

-As brand owners, there’s no one that knows your product more than you do.
+As brand owners, no one knows your product more than you do.
 Here’s where you can take a page from Amazon’s book on customer obsession, and combine it with your top-notch product knowledge.

 In your A+ Content, strive to include images and text assets that answer questions like: